 Distant Finale: The post-credits cutscene takes place far enough in the future after the Final Battle that humanity regards the player character as The Shepard, implying that the events of the game have become little more than a legend.

 Distracted by the Sexy: Shepard's love interest at the start of the Citadel DLC.
 "Nice outfit..."
 Since Liara is the default rescuer, she can potentially do this even if she is not Shepard's love interest.

 In the Citadel DLC, if your Shepard has romanced Kaidan, when Kaidan is cooking during their date he is distracted enough by Shepard's presence to burn the garlic.
 Lampshaded as Shepard catches him and suggests they use hot sauce instead.

-There's also a moment of this in the Citadel DLC with Clone Shepard, who says Shepard's trademark "I should go" as s/he leaves the team to die.
-Shepard spends the rest of the cutscene demanding to know why nobody ever mentioned that s/he says that all the time.
+There's also a moment of this in the Citadel DLC with Clone Shepard, who says Shepard's trademark "I should go" as they leave the team to die.
+Shepard spends the rest of the cutscene demanding to know why nobody ever mentioned that they say that all the time.

 The game opens with Shepard escaping from the destruction of Vancouver, Kaidan Alenko's hometown, and learning about the initial Reaper landings in London, where Anderson was born.

 On the mission on Palaven's moon, Garrus points out the largest of the orange splotches covering his home planet and mentions that his hometown was there.

 The Normandy never visits Armali, Liara's home on Thessia, but the Thessia mission ends with the fall of the entire planet.